davidguttman/vibemob/docs/PROJECT.md

 See `docs/SPEC_v0.1.md` for the detailed v0.1 specification.
 See `docs/plan-v0.1.0.md` for the v0.1 development plan.
 See `docs/plan-v0.2.0.md` for the v0.2 feature development plan.
+See `docs/plan-v1.0.0.md` for the v1.0.0 feature development plan.

 ---

 ## Overview

-The Aider Discord Bot is a Proof-of-Concept designed to integrate `@dguttman/aider-js` with Discord.
-It allows authorized users within a specific Discord guild and role to interact with Aider, using a designated Git repository as the workspace.
-Users can manage Aider's context, change the language model, and instruct Aider to modify code within the repository.
+The Aider Discord Bot integrates `@dguttman/aider-js` with Discord.
+For v1.0.0, the bot introduces an interactive, phased workflow:
+1.  **Conversational Planning:** Users engage in Q&A with Aider in a dedicated Discord thread to build a chat history.
+2.  **Plan Generation:** Aider uses the chat history to generate a Markdown plan file in the repository.
+3.  **Plan Review & Iteration:** Users review the plan (via GitHub link) and request edits.
+Aider updates the plan file.
+4.  **Plan Implementation:** Aider implements the finalized plan, making code changes.
+5.  **Implementation Review & Iteration:** Users review code changes (via GitHub diff link).
+Feedback triggers an automated cycle: Aider undoes changes, updates the plan, and re-implements.

+This approach allows authorized users to collaboratively develop and refine software plans and implementations directly within their Discord workflow.
+It uses a designated Git repository as the workspace and aims for natural language interaction for key commands.

 Key capabilities:
+- **Interactive Planning Workflow:**
+    - Conversational Q&A with Aider to build a planning context.
+    - AI-assisted generation of Markdown plan files from conversation history.
+    - Iterative review and editing of plan files via natural language feedback.
+    - Plan-driven code implementation by Aider.
+    - Iterative review of implemented code, with an automated cycle of undo, plan update, and re-implementation based on feedback.
+- **Discord Integration:**
-- Interaction with Aider via Discord mentions and threads.
+    - Interaction initiated by creating a new thread with the bot.
+    - GitHub links provided for plan previews and commit diffs.
+- **Core Aider Functionality:**
+    - Management of Aider's file context (though less reliant on explicit `/add`, `/remove` in the new flow).
+    - LLM model selection (persists, but may be less frequently changed during a planning session).
+- **Git Integration:**
+    - Automated commits and pushes for plan files and code changes to a working branch.
     - Git repository management (cloning, branch management).
-- Aider context management via slash commands (`/add`, `/remove`, `/clear`, `/context`).
-- LLM model selection via slash command (`/model`).
-- Pushing Aider-generated changes to the remote repository (`/push`).
-- Access control based on Discord guild and role.
+- **Access Control:** Based on Discord guild and role.
-- Optional command prefixing via `COMMAND_PREFIX` environment variable (e.g., `/dev_add`).
+- **Configuration:** Optional command prefixing, Aider settings.
+- **Future Goal (v1.0.0 plan):** Natural language intent recognition for triggering workflow steps (plan generation, edits, implementation).

-The bot serves developers or teams who want to leverage Aider's capabilities directly within their Discord workflow, facilitating collaborative coding and repository management through a conversational interface.
+The bot serves developers or teams who want to leverage Aider's capabilities for a more structured, plan-centric development process within their Discord environment.

 ---